turingschool/career-development-curriculum-site/module_three/week_2_application_process.md

 * What do you notice about these cover letters?
 * What is effective?
 What value could they bring to the company?
 How do you know?
 * What could be changed to make the letter more effective?

+### Synthesis
+As you work on your cover letter this week, here are [additional resources](https://github.com/turingschool/career-development-curriculum-site/blob/master/resources/cover_letter_resources.md) to help you.